Exploratory Data Analysis

 10. Exploratory Data Analysis#

-exploratory data analysis is actively incisive, rather than passively descriptive, with real emphasis on the discovery of the unexpected.
+Exploratory data analysis is actively incisive, rather than passively descriptive, with real emphasis on the discovery of the unexpected.

 In EDA, we enter a process of discovery, continually asking questions and diving into uncharted territory to explore ideas.
 We use plots to uncover features of the data, examine distributions of values, and reveal relationships that cannot be detected from simple numerical summaries.
 This exploration involves transforming, visualizing, and summarizing data to build and confirm our understanding, identify and address potential issues with the data, and inform subsequent analysis.

 EDA can provide valuable insights, but you need to be cautious about the conclusions that you draw.
 It is important to recognize that EDA can bias your analysis.
 EDA is a winnowing process and a decision-making process that can impact the replicability of your later, model-based findings.
-With enough data, if you look hard, you often can dredge up something interesting that is entirely spurious.
+With enough data and if you look hard, you often can dredge up something interesting that is entirely spurious.

 The role of EDA in the scientific reproducibility crisis has been noted, and data scientists have cautioned against overdoing it.
 For example, Gelman and Loken note:

-even in settings where a single analysis has been carried out on the given data, the issue of multiple comparisons [data dredging] emerges because different choices about combining variables, inclusion and exclusion of cases, transformations of variables, tests for interactions in the absence of main effects, and many other steps in the analysis could well have occurred with different data.
+Even in settings where a single analysis has been carried out on the given data, the issue of multiple comparisons [data dredging] emerges because different choices about combining variables, inclusion and exclusion of cases, transformations of variables, tests for interactions in the absence of main effects, and many other steps in the analysis could well have occurred with different data.

 According to Tukey, visualization is central to EDA:

-The greatest gains from data come from surprises. … The unexpected is best brought to our attention by pictures.
+The greatest gains from data come from surprises… The unexpected is best brought to our attention by pictures.

-To make these pictures, we need to choose an appropriate type of plot, and our choice depends on the kind of data that have been collected.
+To make these pictures, we need to choose an appropriate type of plot, and our choice depends on the kinds of data that have been collected.
 This mapping between feature type and plot choice is the topic of the next section.
 From there, we go on to describe how to “read” a plot, what to look for, and how to interpret what you see.
 We first discuss what to look for in a one-feature plot, then focus on reading relationships between two features, and finally describe plots for three or more features.
-After we have introduced the visualization tools for EDA, we provide guidelines for carrying out an EDA, and then walk through an example as we follow these guidelines.
+After we have introduced the visualization tools for EDA, we provide guidelines for carrying out an EDA and then walk through an example as we follow these guidelines.